KEOL Broadcasting Manual

 Playlists are mandatory for all DJs during all shows.
-Please print (non-cursive) legibly on the playlist.
-Unreadable playlists will be returned for rewriting.
-Rewritten playlists are due before the start of the DJs next show.
-If unreadable playlists become a habit, the DJ may face disciplinary action.
+Please include on google forms all songs played during your time.
+Playlists are due before the start of the DJs next show.
+If undone playlists become a habit, the DJ may face disciplinary action.
 All entries are required for the playlist.
 DJs are allowed to use their DJ handle or show name on playlists.

 Emergency Alert System (EAS)